Core sample: Management of cores and data

-Coring has come to be recognized as an important source of data, and more attention and care is being put on preventing damage to the core during various stages of it transportation and analysis.
+Coring has come to be recognized as an important source of data, and more attention and care is being put on preventing damage to the core during various stages of its transportation and analysis.
 The usual way to do this is to freeze the core completely using liquid nitrogen, which is cheaply sourced.
 In some cases, special polymers are also used to preserve and seat/cushion the core from damage.

 Goniometers are used to measure angles of fractures and other features in a core sample relative to its standard orientation.